V/Line VLocity: Livery

 The original VLocity livery consisted of purple and green facings on a stainless steel car body.
 In March 2008, newly built VLocity set 3VL41 was outshopped with an altered cab livery, following recommendations in level crossing accident reports that trains be made more visible to motorists.
 Portions of reflective yellow were added to the cabs, along with more reflective silver directly beneath the cab windscreen.
 All units were retrospectively treated.

 In June 2010, newly built set 3VL42 was released in a new livery of crimson stripe at roof level replacing the purple, and red replacing the green, a red stripe along the car body below the windows, white doors, and yellow front.
 The set also received high-intensity discharge (HID) headlights which project light for up to 1 km, modified windscreen wipers and cab windows.

 In 2014, 3VL40 had a new Public Transport Victoria livery applied.
-All sets from 3VL52 were delivered in the purple livery, and it has been applied to earlier sets and has been nicknamed the "Polly Waffle" livery due to similarities with the so named chocolate bar wrapper colour scheme.
+All sets from 3VL52 were delivered in the purple livery, and it has been applied to earlier sets and has been nicknamed the "Polly Waffle" livery due to similarities to the colour scheme of the so-named chocolate bar wrapper.